-In certain areas states can constructively abstain, which means states are not obliged to apply decisions taken, but that will allow the decision to be adopted.
+In certain areas, states can constructively abstain, which means states are not obliged to apply decisions taken, but will allow the decision to be adopted.
 However, if one third of member states decide to constructively abstain, the decision will not be passed.

 Likewise, the European Council can request for a decision to be taken under QMV, but the decision to request this must be taken by unanimity.

 Some technical decisions regarding the European Defence Agency and EDSP can be taken under QMV in the Council.
 However, any member state can apply a “brake” to any QMV decision, where the High Representative will have to try to find an acceptable solution.
 If they cannot, then member states can vote by QMV to have the issue referred to the European Council for a decision to be voted on unanimously.

 The more straightforward and less supranational procedure under CFSP…